vyedin/vyedin.github.io/pages/campaigns.md

 <br/>

-When I first joined the campaign, I was told we had several hundred thousand volunteer leads who had filled out an interest form online but had not yet heard back from an organizer.
+When I first joined the campaign, I was told we had several hundred thousand volunteer prospects who had filled out an interest form online but had not yet heard back from the campaign.
 This was both urgent and inevitable: it was critical that we connected with supporters as soon as possible and put them to work, but we didn't have the staff we needed in every state to organize everyone.
 To solve this, we needed to make everyone an organizer by empowering volunteers to connect with other Warren supporters in their communities.
 Switchboard was our solution to that.

 We sent our best and most trusted volunteers to Switchboard, a web app where they could discover, connect, and keep track of prospects in their area.
 We replaced the traditional model, where an organizer has to cut lists of prospects for volunteers to call, with a simple algorithm that repeatedly assigned volunteers their ten closest contacts.
 Volunteers would call or text their prospects and if they made a connection, they could sign the prospect up for an event and add them to their list for future contacts.